-Information on truncating a barcode via the scan window can be found here.
+Information on truncating a barcode via the scan window.

 Truncation Via Media Properties In TapeMaster

 Truncation of a barcode by removing the suffix (eg removing L6 from 1234567890L6) can be achieved by setting the Remove Suffix option in the media properties via TapeMaster.